jingconan/gtd-gdocs/README.md

  4. Paste the code in *build/compiled_script.js* to the window.
  5. Choose and *onOpen* function and click run in the toolbar.
  6. You can click *GTD->Insert task* to insert a task.
  7. Type a short description of the task in the popup dialog.
-After clicking "okay", a table with the task description will be inserted under your cursor.
-By default the text in the table is red, and it is "Actionable".
+After clicking "okay", a task description will be inserted under your cursor and the beginning of the description will be a emoji that represents the status of the task.
+The status of a new task will be 'Actionable' and the emoji is '🅰️'.
 The task will also be displayed in the summary table in the beginning part of the document.
- 8. You can click *GTD->Insert comment* to insert some context information related to this task.
+ 8. You can click *GTD->Insert update* to insert some context information related to this task.
- 9. Put your cursor in the table with short description of a task, and click *GTD->move to Waiting For* to mark as a 'Waiting For' task if you have done what you can do and waiting for something, e.g., you colleagues' review.
-The timestamp and the task description will turn yellow.
+ 9. Put your cursor in the line of a task (which should have a status emoji at the beginning), and click *GTD->Mark task as Waiting For* to mark the task as a 'Waiting For' task if you have done what you can do and waiting for something, e.g., you colleagues' review.
+The status emoji should change to '🆆'.
- 10. Click *GTD->Mark task as->Done* to mark as a 'Done' task if you are done with this task.
-The timestamp and the task description will turn green.
+ 10. Click *GTD->Mark task as Done* to mark as a 'Done' task if you are done with this task.
+The status emoji should change to '✅'.
- 11. You can also click *GTD->Mark task as->Actionable* to mark it as an 'Actionable' task again.
+ 11. You can also click *GTD->Mark task as Actionable* to mark it as an 'Actionable' task again and the status emoji will change to '🅰️'.
  12. Enjoy your trip!